Sherwin Williams 11 Best Tan Paint Colors

 While Relaxed Khaki might look neutral at first glance, don’t let it fool you.
 Relaxed Khaki is a strong tan paint color with its green-yellow undertones.

-Relaxed Khaki is a slightly darker, more rustic approach to tan and is great for those who want more contrast with their white trim or a cozier look.
-Its depth is closer to those found in the beiges of the early 2000s.
+Relaxed Khaki is a slightly darker (LRV 50) and more rustic approach to tan, ideal for those who want more contrast with their white trim or a cozier look.
 Add a bit more depth, and you hit Universal Khaki, which has its own following, although it’s darker than what today’s warmer trends call for.

 9. SHERWIN WILLIAMS OYSTER BAR 7565